-Ms Jessica Block (Appointed December 2010) Jessica Block is Head of Campaign at the Art Gallery of New South Wales, a development consultant and former Deputy Managing Director of the Australian Chamber Orchestra Pty Limited.
-She is now a Director of the Australian Chamber Orchestra Instrument Fund Pty Limited, ACO US Inc and the Australian Youth Orchestra and a graduate of the Australian Institute of Company Directors.
-She practised as a solicitor with King & Wood Mallesons and the Nine Network and has held senior management positions with The Bell Shakespeare Company and Sydney Festival.
-Jessica has a degree in Arts/Law from the University of Sydney.
+Ms Jessica Block (Appointed December 2010)

+Jessica Block is a development consultant and former

+Deputy Managing Director of the Australian Chamber

+Orchestra Pty Limited.
+She is currently a director of the

+Australian Chamber Orchestra Instrument Fund Pty

+Limited and the Australian Youth Orchestra.
+She practised as a solicitor with King & Wood Mallesons and the Nine with the Museum of Contemporary Art Australia, the Art

+Network and has held senior management positions

+Gallery of New South Wales, Sydney Festival and The Bell

+Shakespeare Company.
+Jessica has a degree in Arts/

+Law from the University of Sydney and is a graduate

+of the Australian Institute of Company Directors.

-Ms JoAnna Fisher (Appointed November 2021) - Chair JoAnna Fisher is a company and not for profit director with extensive international financial services experience in investment management, institutional banking, capital markets, superannuation and corporate transactions.
-She is Chairman and Non-Executive Director CFSIL (Colonial First State Investment Limited), Chairman and an Independent Non-Executive Director of Morphic Ethical Equities (MEC.ASX) and independent member of the Australian Catholic Superannuation and Retirement Fund's Investment Committee.
-JoAnna was appointed to the Australian Chamber Orchestra Instrument Fund Pty Ltd as Director on 23 November 2021 and as Chair on 15 March 2022.
-She was previously a non-executive Director of Mainstream Group (MAI.ASX) and Quantum Funds Management.
-Prior executive roles include Senior Executive at Commonwealth Wholesale Bank and Bankers Trust in Tokyo, New York and London.
-She is also a Director of the Australian Chamber Orchestra Pty Ltd.
+Ms JoAnna Fisher (Appointed November 2021) - Chair JoAnna Fisher is a company and non-executive director with extensive international financial services experience in investment management, institutional banking, capital markets, superannuation, and corporate transactions.
+JoAnna is a director of the Australian Chamber Orchestra Instrument Fund Pty Limited and Chair since 15 March 2022; as well as Chair and an independent director of Colonial First State Investments Limited.
+She was previously a non-executive director of Mainstream Group (MAI.ASX); chairman and an independent non-executive director of Morphic Ethical Equities (MEC.ASX); independent investment committee member of the Australian Catholic Superannuation and Retirement Fund and non-executive director of Quantum Funds Management.
+Prior executive roles included senior executive at Commonwealth Wholesale Bank and Bankers Trust in Tokyo, New York and London.